 It’s no secret remote work comes with its share of challenges, but beyond tracking projects and keeping communication tight, maintaining your team’s mental resilience should be a top priority.

-Buffer recently surveyed over 2,500 US workers and revealed some pretty troubling issues with remote work such as never unplugging from work, loneliness and more:
+Buffer recently surveyed over 2,500 US workers and revealed some pretty troubling issues with remote working such as never unplugging from work, loneliness and more:

 “As the team leader, it’s easy to get wrapped up in the pressure of project goals and deadlines but you have to remember that we’re all just people.
 We need to stop and have a laugh sometimes,” says Brittany Ryan, Founder and Content Chief at Pointed Copywriting.